 2.2 DESCRIPTION

 The security management system (SMS) shall be an integrated system that utilizes a Sybase SQL embedded database for the storage and manipulation of related data.
-The SMS shall include a server with applications software, global gateways or KT-NCCs for control of door controller communications, Multi-site gateways for communication between the server and controllers, operator and administrator workstations with appropriate software, hard copy printers and secure backup media.
+The SMS shall include a server with applications software, Global Gateways or KT-NCCs for control of door controller communications, Multi-Site Gateways for communication between the server and controllers, operator and administrator EntraPass Workstations with appropriate software, hard copy printers and secure backup media.
 The security field devices (readers, door position switches, REX) shall communicate with the field panels via a dedicated cable network.
 The field panels shall communicate to the server via a Fast Ethernet 10/100, TCP/IP network, RS 232/RS 485 connection, or dial-up modem.

 The SMS shall allow for growth and scalability from a smaller system to a larger, high-end, or enterprise system.
 The SMS shall be modular in nature, allowing system capacities to be easily expanded without requiring major changes to system operation.
 All defined system data as well as historical information shall be maintained.
 Customizable user interfaces shall allow the management of system information and activity for administrators and operators.
 The response time between the moment when a card is presented at the reader, and when the door is unlocked shall not exceed one second.
 The SMS shall include a badging solution with a GUI for badge design.
 No extra licensing shall be required for the badging solution.